-Fig. 7.
-Spatial resolution results of position scanning test

-Fig. 4 shows the signals recorded on all 15 channels when an event hit.
-Considering the noise of electronics is about 7fC, the channel 2 and 4 are valid, and it can correctly to decode the hit position by the encoding form.
-Fig. 5 shows the decoded spatial resolution result of the detector is 0.4 strip (0.43mm).
-During the position scanning test, the detector was moved with a step size of 0.5 mm in a 20 mm range.
-Fig. 6 and Fig. 7 show the results of linearity and spatial resolution in the position scanning test.
+Fig. 7 shows the signals recorded on all 15 channels when an event hit.
+There are 47 anode strips, which are divided into 3 groups to be encoded and decoded individually, and the width of each strip is 1.07mm.
+The baseline noise is about 2.5fC.
+We take 2σ of 5fC as the noise threshold to filter the valid signals.
+It can be inferred that the hit channels are channel 2, channel 4, channel 12 and channel 14.
+Channel 2 and channel 4 belong to group A, from which the hit strip of strip 25 can be decoded.
+The Channel 12 and channel 14 means that strip 26 is hit, too.
+According to the distribution of charge on the two strips, the true hit point is strip 25.25, and the width of the event is about 2 strips, which means 2.14mm.

+Fig. 8 shows the decoded spatial resolution result of the detector.
+The width of anode strip is 1.07mm.
+A large number of statistics have been made for a fixed X-ray incidence location.
+If the threshold is set to twice the noise, the correct rate of decoding can reach 94%.
+The root-mean-square (RMS) of the statistical histogram is 1.69 strips, which mean the resolution is 1.8mm.

+Fig. 9 shows the results of linearity in the position scanning test.
+The test setup has been shown in Fig. 6.
+During the test, the detector was moved with a step of 0.5mm every time.
+The X-axis of Fig. 9 represents the No. of the scanning, and Y-axis means the decoded anode strip of each time.
+P0 shows the slope of the fitted red line, which means the step of every movement is 0.464 strips (0.496mm).
+It's very close to the ideal step of 0.5mm.

 Conclusion

 A novel method of encoded multiplexing readout for micro-pattern gas detectors is presented in this work.
 The method is demonstrated by the Eulerian path of graph theory.
 A standard rules for encoding is provided, and general formulas of encoding & decoding for n channels are derived.
 Under the premise of such rules, a one-dimensional position encoding readout circuit boards is designed based on a 5×5 cm2 THGEM，and a verification test is carried out on a 8 keV Cu X-ray source with 100μm slit.
-The test results indicate that the method can correctly decode the hit position, and have a good spatial resolution and linearity in its position response.
+The test results indicate that the method can decode the hit position.
+If the threshold is set to twice the noise, the correct rate of decoding can reach 94%.
+Concerning the correct rate of decoding, the RMS of the position resolution is 1.69 strips, which means 1.808mm.
 The method provides an attractive way to significantly reduce the number of readout channels.
 Inevitably, the method has some disadvantages, such as lowering the signal to noise ratio (SNR) and lowering the detector’s rate capability.

 References